Last Updated on February 10, 2023 by Matt

 - higher load capacity

-- to some extent, longer range
+- to some extent, the longer range

 Also, because of the bigger batteries, they will take more time to charge.